.png)

 Treatment Options

-All treatment programmes will be tailored to the individual horse and may include a variety of the above treatments.We regularly speak to your team of vets, farrier, dentist and saddler to ensure a multidisciplinary approach and optimise outcomes.
+All treatment programmes will be tailored to the individual horse and may include a variety of the above treatments.We regularly speak to your team of vets, farrier, dentist and saddler to ensure a multidisciplinary approach is adopted to optimise outcomes.